mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 ### Updating the service template [ PLATFORM ADMIN ]

 Now that we have updated both the environment template and the environments themselves, let's explore updating the services.
-Here is a situation that you, as a platform admin, may come across: you are getting requests from developers that they find it hard to debug their applications when they are running in the test environments (your policies do not allow you to enable exec'ing into containers in production but you can enable that for anything that is not production environments).
+Here is a situation that you, as a platform admin, may come across:

-Also, developers are annoyed that they have to manually approve changes for our test environment.
-Let's use the magic of Proton's Jinja engine to provide this option to our service team.
+Developers are annoyed that they have to manually approve changes for our test environment.
+We can use the magic of Proton's Jinja engine to provide this option to our service team.

 First locate the `pipeline_infrastructure` CloudFormation template, navigate to the section where the pipeline `Actions` are declared for each service instance, and add an if statement around the `Preproduction_Approval` action.
 The result should look like the snippet below: